Adjusted Trial Balance Definition

 Prepayment is the setting of a payment prior to its due date.
 Eg. Prepaid rent.

 Depreciation is a non-cash expense which is identified in order to account for the deterioration of fixed assets to reflect the reduction in useful economic life.

 Adjusted Trial Balance Example

-To understand this better let us see the example on adjusted trial balance.
+To understand this better let us see the examples

 Suppose a printing company name ACE Prints run a small business of printing, their trial balance as on 31st March’2018 is below:-